PabloFloresAlosi/audio-prog-roadmap/README.md

 ## ⚡ Final Note

-This is a long-term, structured journey to bridge the gap between **sound design and gameplay programming**.
+This is not just about learning C++.

+It’s about building the technical foundation to create **interactive audio systems that respond to gameplay, player behavior, and game states**.

-The goal is not just to write code — but to build **audio systems that enhance player experience**.
+The goal is simple: 👉 turn sound into a system, not just an asset.